aknavj/PTEngine/README.md

 ## Compilation

-For a sucessful compilation you dont need any additional libraries, because solution already comming with external dependencies.
+For a successful compilation, you don't need any additional libraries, because solution already coming with external dependencies.
 So only what you need to worry about is to have a working C/C++ compiler's toolchain.

 - [x] MICROSOFT WINDOWS: Microsoft Visual Studio 2013
 - [ ] LINUX + MULTIPLATFORM : Sconstruct build system

 ## Controls

-Manipulating insinde aplication is defined by control scheme below
+Manipulating inside the application is defined by the control scheme below.

 Keyboard combination | Description
 ---------------------|-------------